-Chapter 15: RDKit for Cheminformatics (BETA) #
+Chapter 15: Cheminformatics with RDKit#

 Cheminformatics can be thought of as the intersection of data science, computer science, and chemistry as a means of better understanding and solving chemical problems.
 This chapter introduces a popular and versatile Python cheminformatics library known as RDKit which is useful for tasks such as: